Dirlewanger Brigade: Return to Poland

 The regiment arrived in Warsaw with only 865 enlisted personnel and 16 officers but it soon received 2,500 replacements.
 These included 1,900 German convicts from the SS military camp at Danzig-Matzkau.
-Nevertheless extremely high casualties were inflicted on the unit during fighting in Warsaw by the Polish resistance.
-During the course of the two-month urban warfare Dirlewanger's regiment lost 2,733 men.
-Thus, total casualties numbered 315% of the unit's initial strength.
-While some of the regiment's actions were criticized by Erich von dem Bach-Zelewski (who after the war described them as "a herd of pigs") and the sector commander, Generalmajor Günter Rohr, Dirlewanger was recommended for the Knight's Cross of the Iron Cross by Reinefarth and a promotion to SS-Oberführer der Reserve.
+Extremely high casualties were inflicted on the unit during fighting in Warsaw by the Polish resistance.
+During the course of the two-month urban warfare Dirlewanger's regiment lost 2,733 men, 315% of the unit's initial strength.
+While some of the regiment's actions were criticized by Erich von dem Bach-Zelewski (who after the war described them as "a herd of pigs") and the sector commander, Generalmajor Günter Rohr, Dirlewanger was promoted to SS-Oberführer der Reserve on 12 August 1944 and was recommended for the Knight's Cross of the Iron Cross on 30 September 1944 by Reinefarth.
+He actually received the medal on 16 October 1944 at a reception hall of the Wawel Royal Castle in Krakow and it was presented by Hans Frank.
+The SS newspaper publishing house, Das Schwarze Korps, published a press notice about Dirlewanger receiving the Knight's Cross on 16 November 1944.
+It read as follows:The road of the 49 years old SS-Oberführer Oskar Dirlewanger was always the battle against destruction and Bolshevism.
+He fought in several Freikorps, led the armored train against Max Hölz and belonged to the Condor Legion.
+When you see him you cannot tell that he has been wounded eleven times, once very severely during World War I. In this war he has been so successful in leading his unit against Bolshevik bandits that the Soviets put a high price on his head.
+When the insurrection in Warsaw started, SS-Oberführer Dirlewanger led his men in the battle for houses and streets of the city with unbelievable severity and tenacity.
+The Führer rewarded their fighting and the personal combat of their commander by awarding the Knight's Cross of the Iron Cross to SS-Oberführer Dirlewanger.In gratitude for the presentation of the award, Dirlewanger wrote to Hitler's SS Adjutant, Hauptsturmführer Otto Günsche, three weeks later and told him: